Device Independent Quantum Key Distribution with realistic single-photon source implementations

-Device Independent Quantum Key Distribution (DIKQD) aims at generating secret keys between distant parties without the parties trusting their devices.
+\begin{abstract*} Device-Independent Quantum Key Distribution (DIQKD) aims at generating secret keys between distant parties without the parties trusting their devices.
 We investigate a proposal for performing fully photonic DIQKD, based on single photon sources and heralding measurements at a central station placed between the two parties.
-We derive conditions to attain non-zero secret-key rates in terms of the the photon efficiency, indistinguishability and the second order autocorrelation function of the single-photon sources.
+We derive conditions to attain non-zero secret-key rates in terms of the photon efficiency, indistinguishability and the second order autocorrelation function of the single-photon sources.
 Exploiting new results on the security bound of such protocols allows us to reduce the requirements on the physical parameters of the setup.
-Our analysis shows that in the considered schemes, key rates of several hundreds of secret bits per second are within reach at distances of several tens of kilometers.
+Our analysis shows that in the considered schemes, key rates of several hundreds of secret bits per second are within reach at distances of several tens of kilometers. \end{abstract*}